 The TRiO Educational Opportunity Centers program provides counseling and information on college admissions to qualified adults who want to enter or continue undergraduate postsecondary studies.
 An important objective of the program is to counsel participants on financial aid options and to assist in the application process.
 The goal of the EOC program is to increase the number of adult participants who enroll in postsecondary education institutions.

 An appointment can last 30 minutes to approximately 2 hours depending on the services requested.
 Generally, participants are told to allocate a minimum of 90 minutes to complete both the college and financial aid applications.
-While participants interested in receiving one service may be given a 1 hour time estimate.
+However, participants interested in receiving assistance applying for college or completing the financial aid application may be given a 1 hour time estimate.

 How long does an appointment last?